Welcome to the

 To address the dynamic change in communication networks regarding strongly increasing bandwidth requirements, extremely low latencies and high resilience (keywords include here: "6G" and "Tactile Internet"), novel methods and algorithms as well as concepts for protocols and network architectures are required.
 Concepts also encompass semantic communication, quantum networks and molecular communication.

 - Flexible, dynamic networking and autonomous network management based on Software Defined Networking/P4 and Network Virtualization

 - Resource management in wireless networks: Software-defined RAN, machine-type communication, wireless sensor networks

 - Network planning, resilience and techno-economic analysis of converged networks

 - 2 B.Sc. lectures: Communication Networks, Internet Communication (in German)

-- 7 M.Sc. lectures: Data Networking (replaces Broadband Communication Networks), Optical Networks, Network Planning, Techno-Economic Analysis of Telecommunication Networks, Analysis, Modeling and Simulation of Communication Networks, Communication Network Reliability
+- 8 M.Sc. lectures: Data Networking, Analysis, Modeling and Simulation of Communication Networks, Optical Networks, Network Planning, Techno-Economic Analysis of Telecommunication Networks, Communication Network Reliability, Communication Networks Modeling and Optimization (new!)

-- 5 lab courses: Data Science Basics and Applications, Wireless Sensor Networks, Industrie 4.0, Tactile Internet Lab, Software Defined Networking Lab
+- 4 lab courses: Wireless Sensor Networks, Programmable Networks Lab (replaces SDN-Lab), Industrie 4.0, Tactile Internet Lab

 - 4 seminars

-We offer several Bachelor and Master Thesis projects in each semester (mostly online!), as well as projects for "Ingenieurspraxis" and "Forschungspraxis".
+We offer several Bachelor and Master Thesis projects in each semester, as well as projects for "Ingenieurpraxis" and "Forschungspraxis".
 If you are interested, please see our topics list contact a member of the research staff or Prof. Kellerer.